James Baldwin and Britain

 Baldwin travels to Britain and meets the philosopher Bertrand Russell at his home in London.
 (Baldwin is, for a period, involved in Russell’s International War Crimes Tribunal denouncing America’s War in Vietnam).

-On February 18th, Baldwin takes part in a debate at The Cambridge Union at the University of Cambridge with the conservative commentator William F. Buckley Jr and supports the union’s motion: "the American dream is at the expense of the American Negro".
+On February 18th, Baldwin takes part in a debate at The Cambridge Union at the University of Cambridge with the conservative commentator William F. Buckley Jr and supports the union’s motion: "the American dream is at the expense of the American Negro."
 In a post-debate vote, Baldwin wins the motion with 544 votes to Buckley’s 184 votes.

 Baldwin is told of the assassination of Malcolm X while dining with his sister Gloria in London on February 21st.
 He cancels his visit to Edinburgh planned for the following day.